 "Is it really stealing if he’s taking it from Arte Moreno though?" another fan wondered.

-At the moment, the Angels have the 11th highest payroll in the MLB for the 2025 season, according to Sportrac.
+The Angels have the 11th-highest payroll for the 2025 season, according to Spotrac.

 Anthony Rendon might retire following hip surgery, as per Angels insider

-Meanwhile, there are serious question marks whether Anthony Rendon will be able to recover sufficiently to return to play for the Los Angeles Angels again.
+Meanwhile, there are serious question marks about whether Anthony Rendon will be able to recover sufficiently.
 Angels insider Alden Gonzalez believes the third baseman might be forced to retire from the game.

 "Talking to people who know Anthony Rendon, the thought is he might just retire," he said on the "Baseball Tonight Podcast".
 "Hip surgery is a huge undertaking, he’s got only one year left on his contract after this season, I gotta think this is the end.
 I don’t think he plays another game with the Angels."